Introduction to rotavirus:

 Who gets rotavirus?

 The typical story is of a child between the ages of 3 months and 2 years.
-On average, those in day care and those who are not breastfed tend to get sick at the earlier end of that spectrum, when they are more vulnerable.
+On average, those in daycare and those who are not breastfed tend to get sick at the earlier end of that spectrum, when they are more vulnerable.

 In the developed countries, the health-care system protects most children from the worst ravages of this disease.
-Still, in the US rotavirus is responsible for more than 3.5 million diarrhea illnesses, half a million physician visits, 50,000 hospitalizations, and 20 tragic deaths each year.
+Still, in the US rotavirus was responsible for more than 3.5 million diarrhea illnesses, half a million physician visits, 50,000 hospitalizations, and 20 tragic deaths each year.
 Many places in the world are not so fortunate.

 What are the symptoms of rotavirus?